There are few things as elementally important as clean air.

 While some companies make filter units that are super quiet, the fact is that moving air makes noise.
 To the extent that noise is lessened, filtering power is likewise lessened.
 This does not mean that filters need to be loud, but, especially when set on the high setting, filters sound exactly like what they are: a fan.

-Austin Air: The Best Air Filter on the Market
+Austin Air and Amaircare: The Best Air Filters on the Market

 For extra filtering power, Austin mixes their activated carbon with zeolite, a mineral with superior ability to trap toxic gases and odors such as formaldehyde, ammonias, and carbon monoxide.